vdsm/virtual-dsm/readme.md

   * ### How do I change the amount of CPU/RAM? ###

-    By default an amount of 512MB RAM and 1 vCPU is allocated to the container.
+    By default a single core and 512MB of RAM is allocated to the container.

     To increase this you can add the following environment variabeles: